 The ideal time to perform the 4-D scan is during the 24th – 28th week.
 This is in order to obtain optimal image quality.
 If the scan is performed earlier than this, babies lack the fat beneath their skin so their facial characteristics will appear quite bony, very different to their appearance at birth.

 If the scan is performed later in the pregnancy, the amount of space your baby has to move becomes more restricted as they increase in size, and as they begin their descent into the pelvis views of their face may become restricted.

 How do I book a pregnancy scan

-1. The patient will need to inform their GPs/midwives that they are contemplating having a 4-D scan or early pregnancy scan and receive a letter of approval to bring with them to the ultrasound clinic.
+1. The patient will need to inform their GPs/midwives that they are contemplating having a 4-D scan and receive a letter of approval to bring with them to the ultrasound clinic.

 3. On arrival at the ultrasound clinic the patient will present their letter of approval and be invited to sign a consent form.

 If you do have any questions please don't hesitate to give us a call, we are here to help.

 The prices are low to reflect the clinic's commitment to the provision of training for healthcare professionals in medical ultrasound.
 Your ultrasound scan will be carried out by highly trained Sonographers, a student will not carry out the scan but maybe present.
 Unless of course you specify otherwise when your appointment is booked.